thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 4a: NGC 1560 normalized mass density (using eqn D 12 b).

 TODO:	Fig 4b: NGC 1560 normalized rotation curve (well, it's not the eqn 5.3 ... so where do they get it from?)
+This should be reproducable once the norm mass density and grav pot are done -- then just substitute both into Abel's equation (might not be the same as those provided in eqn 5.2) and ... viola?

 TODO:	Fig 5a: NGC 1560 galactic width.
 Only root finding function, and I can't get the roots to overlap.